juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** Lesson 5: Meaningful Motion (Material Design course) finished!
 All kinds of transitions covered, and why is it so useful to catch the user's attention.
 Android Studio 3.2 downloaded!

 **Thoughts:** This lesson was something I was really curious to learn about.
 I hope that the new Android Studio version is not going to give me freezing issues as the last one.

+## Day 68: September 25, 2018
+**Today's Progress:** Lesson 6: Adaptative Design (Material Design course) finished aswell as the course itself since this was the last lesson.
+Saw some examples of non optimal UIs aswell as some examples of optimal UIs designs, learned about breakpoints that set a point where the UI design changes if the screen size is bigger, and an introduction of standard things I can vary to make better use of my UI´s space.

+**Thoughts:** Happy to finish another course, I can´t wait to apply all I have learned into my projects and the Data Storage final course project.